 Included features: Rates include excursions as outlined in the itinerary and transfers to/from Inverness at the start or end of the cruise.
 Suggested tipping is GBP 7 per person per day.
 Limited internet is available and WiFi generally not except in towns.

-Itineraries: Two different itineraries are advertised for 2017.
+Itineraries: Two different itineraries are advertised for 2018 and 2019.

 5-nights: Inverness to Oban via Loch Ness and through the locks of the scenic 19th-century Caledonian Canal.
 The route through the heart of the Highlands aims southwest to Scotland’s west coast entering the sea via Neptune’s Staircase, a flight of descending locks.
 The cruise continues to colorful Tobermory, the Isle of Mull for Duart Castle and finally to the port of Oban.